When to Seek Mental Health Support: A Complete Guide to Getting Help

 - Integration of feedback and preferences

-Building the Therapeutic Relationship:
+Building the Therapy Relationship:

 - Establishing trust and rapport with your therapist